Crime-Analytica/CrimeStop-Analytics/README.md

 There are different ways to get the Electron desktop app:

+## Code of Conduct

+Please read [CODE_OF_CONDUCT.md](https://github.com/GarretTomlin/CrimeStop-Analytics/blob/main/CODE_OF_CONDUCT.md) for details on our code of conduct.

 ## How to run locally

 Check <a href="">here</a> on how to run locally</a>